101 Best Things to Do on Oʻahu, Hawaiʻi

 67. Diamond Head Beach (Lēʻahi)

 No, I am not talking about the Diamond Head hike.
-Rather, along Diamond Head Road, up the hill from the residential houses as you leave Waikīkī, there are a few small parking areas for Diamond Head Beach Park.
+Rather, along Diamond Head Road up the hill from the residential houses as you leave Waikīkī, there is a lesser-known beach among out-of-state visitors known as Diamond Head Beach Park.

-It’s here that there’s a nice concrete wall to sit on to watch sunset, or you can take the path down to the beach that’s located near the lighthouse.
+It’s here that there’s a nice concrete wall to sit on to watch sunset, or you can take the short but steep path down the cliffs to the beach below.

 Before going, know that the sunset at Diamond Head Beach will be more visible in the winter months than the summer, but even still, Lēʻahi Beach makes for a great and mostly quiet beach throughout the year!